An Idaho newspaper editor struggled to get Excel access for staff. After tweeting about it, she was fired.

 “It’s never been more obvious than in a pandemic,” said Nicole Foy, an investigative reporter at the Statesman and member of the union’s bargaining committee.
 “When we’re dealing with diminishing resources available to all local newsrooms and still trying to put out a paper every day, that’s the thing about Christina: She will advocate for her reporters.”

-Foy, who covers Latino issues and agriculture, said that Lords encouraged her to seek out a fellowship that allowed the paper to translate stories on the coronavirus into Spanish.
+Foy, who covers Latino issues and agriculture, said Lords encouraged her to seek out a fellowship that allowed the paper to translate stories on the coronavirus into Spanish.
 Another initiative boosting education coverage culminated in a town hall last month between Latino students and Idaho Gov. Brad Little (R).

 Among other cost-cutting measures, McClatchy did away with subscriptions to Microsoft Office for new employees, the union said.
 So when the Statesman’s new state politics reporter was initially told she could not have access to the software, Lords took to Twitter.